FireElementalNE/RetroColorAnalysis/README.md

 Input
 ------
 The input flag searches a file directory (within the *maps* directory) that
 matches the given input.
-When this directory is found each png residing within
+Each PNG Image within this directory
 is analyzed for color information.
-10 most common colors are selected
+The 10 most common colors are selected
 (which is configurable in [global_values.py](https://github.com/FireElementalNE/RetroColorAnalysis/blob/master/globals/global_values.py) along with many other variables) and
 made into a color swatch.

 Two statistics are also calculated:

 1. The average distance between the top colors in [HSV](http://en.wikipedia.org/wiki/HSL_and_HSV) space